zf-w/my_tome/en;Main/02;study_diary;Study Diary/76;#y2024;Year 2024/y2024rm3;#m10;October/Readme.md

 ## Personal Study

+### Using Octree to Pinpoint Nodes

+I have been planning and dreaming about how to reversely get node information from the 3D graph for a long time.
+I'm not a fan of using my mouse to click on those tiny dots on the point and use 3D library's raycasting methods to find the node.
+Also, since I'm using points to render the 3D scene, I'm not sure how easily I can get the node index from the 3D library.
+I choose to use the Octree to find the state information of a dot.
+It's generally fast (I believe `O(log(number of nodes))`), fairly easy to implement solely by myself (and the interface), and I can reuse my previous implementation of `Barnes-Hut Tree`.

 ### Authentication

 One theme of my personal study for October is web authentication.
 Authentication is an important and interesting topic.
 I have learned a bit of authentication with `Express.js`, `MongoDB`, and `JavaScript`.
 It's time to try to implement and experiment with authentication functionalities on my own.